MadMatcher/MadLib/docs/madlib-technical-guide.md

 - **How to create the features?** We do this by using a set of heuristics that analyze the columns of Tables A and B, and use a set of well-known similarity functions and tokenizers.
 We discuss more below.
 - **How to create training data?** There are two scenarios:
   - You may already have a set of labeled tuple pairs (perhaps obtained from a related project).
 In that case you can just use that data.
 We call this **passive learning**.
   - But a more common scenario is that you do not have anything yet, and you don't know where to start.
-In general, you cannot just take a random sample of tuple pairs from the candidate set C then label them, because it is very likely that this sample will contain very few true matches, and thus is not a very good sample for training matcher M. We provide a solution to this problem that examines the tuple pairs in the set C to select a few hundreds "good" examples (that is, tuple pairs) for you to label.
+In general, you cannot just take a random sample of tuple pairs from the candidate set C then label them, because it is very likely that this sample will contain very few true matches, and thus is not a very good sample for training matcher M. We provide a solution to this problem that examines the tuple pairs in the set C to select a relatively small set of "good" examples (that is, tuple pairs) for you to label.
 This is called **active learning** in the ML literature.
 - **How to scale?** If Tables A and B have millions of tuples (which is very commmon in practice), the candidate set C (obtained after blocking) can be huge, having 100M to 1B tuple pairs or more.
 This would create several serious problems:

   - Featurizing C, that is, converting each tuple pair in C into a feature vector can take hours or days.
 We provide a fast solution to this problem, using Spark on a cluster of machines.